kashefy/mi2notes/README.md

 * Hidden Markov Models
 * Estimation theory

+Also see similar notes for the course [MI1: Supervised Learning course](https://github.com/kashefy/mi1notes/)

 See [Releases](https://github.com/kashefy/mi2notes/releases) to download the latest pdf files.

 ## Instructions on compiling the LaTeX sources ##